Phishing

 2. If you are unsure whether you might have become a victim of a phishing attack, please report it immediately to your "EDV-Beauftragte", to it-support@tugraz.at or to it-security@tugraz.at) and forward the corresponding email.

-If the email is not marked as spam or suspicious, report the email to the postmasters as well.
+If the email is not marked as spam or suspicious, report the email.

 Also inform them if you have shared critical information over the phone.